isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *ideal*: the perfect version of something we are striving for.
 Usually we have to make trade-offs and settle for an approximation.
 * *implementation*: (1) the act of writing and testing code; (2) the code that implements a program.
 * *infinite loop*: a loop where the termination condition never becomes true.
 See iteration.
-* *infinite recursion*: a recursion that doesn't end until the machine runs out of memory to hold the calls.
+* *infinite recursion*: a recursion that doesn’t end until the machine runs out of memory to hold the calls.
   In reality, such recursion is never infinite but is terminated by some hardware error.
-* *information hiding*: the act of separating interface and implementation, thus hiding implementation details not meant for the user's attention and providing an abstraction.
+* *information hiding*: the act of separating interface and implementation, thus hiding implementation details not meant for the user’s attention and providing an abstraction.
 * *initialize*: giving an object its first (initial) value.
 * *input*: values used by a computation (e.g., function arguments and characters typed on a keyboard).
 * *integer*: a whole number, such as 42 and -99.